 Leases Receivable: As described in "Note 2 - Acquisitions" to the consolidated financial statements, we purchased a portfolio of leases receivable during the fourth quarter of 2016.
 These receivables include equipment finance agreements with terms ranging from 1 to 7 years.
 The acquired leases receivable were measured and recorded at fair value on the date of acquisition.
-Leases originated by the Bank subsequent to acquisition are recorded based on the principal amount outstanding, net of unearned income, if any.

-Equipment leases are similar to commercial business loans in that the leases are typically made on the basis of the borrower's ability to make repayment from the cash flow of the borrower's business.
-As a result, the availability of funds for the repayment of commercial equipment leases may be substantially dependent on the success of the business itself, which in turn, is often dependent in part upon general economic conditions.
+Leases originated by the Bank subsequent to acquisition are recorded based on the principal amount outstanding, net of unearned income, and initial indirect costs.
+Equipment leases are similar to commercial business loans in that the leases are typically made on the basis of the borrower's ability to make repayment from the cash flows of the borrower's business.